aleksispi/aleksispi.github.io/_pages/ht4lt.md

 more low-tech solutions, which are more resilient and long-lasting.

 The above begs the question: What are some useful practices regarding high-tech (here with a focus on AI) when it is still available for many, and when assuming a future of drastically reduced availability of said high-tech?
-Among many possible directions, we call in this paper for a _high-tech for low-tech_ research agenda, by which we mean the development of AI methods for improving the use and deployment of low(er)-tech systems and solutions.
+Among many possible directions, we call for a _high-tech for low-tech_ research agenda, by which we mean the development of AI methods for improving the use and deployment of low(er)-tech systems and solutions.
 By low-tech we refer broadly to technologies that require relatively less energy, materials, human specialization and/or complex infrastructure to maintain.
 An illuminating example of high-tech for low-tech is the use of AI for optimizing the deployment of nature-based solutions, such as green infrastructure in cities, where AI can be used to optimally balance various criteria and assist in decision